 HIPAA Compliance Checklist: Policies and Procedures Needed for HIPAA Compliance

-The following is a checklist of the resources needed (and policies and procedures that should be put in place) to ensure compliance with HIPAA regulations once you are determined to be a HIPAA-covered entity.
+The following is a checklist of the resources needed (and policies and procedures that should be put in place) to ensure compliance with HIPAA regulations once you have determined you are a HIPAA-covered entity:

-The SUNY Office of General Counsel each year releases a template of the approved Business Assocuate Agreement.
-The 2013 Business Associate Agreement Template is available here.
+The SUNY Office of General Counsel each year releases a template of the approved Business Associate Agreement.
+The 2013 SUNY Business Associate Agreement Template is available here.

 - Summary of the HIPAA Privacy Rule from the U.S. Department of Health and Human Services website